 Crypto exchange as an information product consists of hardware and software parts.
 The program shell registers the user and creates an account where he replenishes his digital and fiat accounts or withdraws money and places orders for buying and selling.
 Many exchanges provide additional functions chat, a news feed, course analytics, etc.

-The hardware is represented by servers on which operations are performed and data is stored about users, their accounts, transactions conducted by them.
+The hardware is represented by servers on which operations are performed, and data is stored about users, their accounts, and transactions conducted by them.

 There are two ways to replenish cryptocurrency accounts.
 The first is to transfer bitcoins or other digital coins from the addresses of your account to the address that the exchange will indicate to you.

 Or, if you do not have bitcoin wallets, top up your accounts in regular currency and buy BTC or altcoins with them already on the exchange.

 Each exchange has its list of options for replenishing the balance with ordinary money and withdrawing funds.
 The exchange itself is a platform where everyone puts up lots for buying or selling cryptocurrency at any price, and then you just have to choose the best offer.

 The main source of income for cryptocurrency exchanges is the commission for each transaction, as well as for the withdrawal of funds.
 Commission for the transaction is equal to 0.1-0.2% because exchanges need to make many transactions.
 Withdrawals will cost more, 2-3 percent.

 You can play both on courses against ordinary currencies and the relative fluctuations of digital coins: for example, Bitcoin/Ether pairs or Litecoin/Dash.
 The more options a particular exchange offers, the better.